 DATE OF ANCESTOR’S SERVICES.
 All services which constitute a claim to membership must have been rendered before July 5, 1776, but this date shall be held to include all signers of the Declaration of Independence.

 Article V, Section 4, further explains the Corporate Societies role: The members of the Corporate Societies of The National Society of The Colonial Dames of America at the date of the certificate of incorporation of the Corporate Society shall be elected members of the corporation at the first meeting of the said Society subsequent to the incorporation, and thereafter no person shall be a candidate for admission unless invited and proposed by one member and seconded by another member of the Society, to both of whom the candidate must be well known, and by whom she shall be recommended.
 The Board of Managers of each Corporate Society may decide whether to accept a candidate proposed by a member of another Corporate Society.

 Additional information is found in Bylaws, Article XVIII, Corporate Societies: SECTION 3.
 Admission to Membership. a.
 A candidate for admission to a Corporate Society shall be proposed and seconded by any two members of the Corporate Society.
 A candidate may also be proposed by a member of another Corporate Society if the Board of Managers of the receiving Corporate Society approves.

 Inquiries may be made directly by email to HQAssistant@DumbartonHouse.org.
-Please include information regarding relatives who are or were members of The NSCDA and their Society of membership, your location and other relevant details you wish to share in your communication.
+Please include information regarding relatives who are or were members of the Society, your location and other details you wish to share in your communication.